-Lastly, we adjusted for affordability by examining each school’s annual cost (average tuition + fees) for the 2016-17 school year.
+Lastly, we adjusted for affordability by examining each school's annual cost (average tuition + fees) for the most recent school year.

 We scaled the point totals so that the top-scoring program earned 100 points.
 Scroll down to find summaries of these top master's degrees in counseling online.